-When you migrate your short code from your “old” provider to Twilio, you will need to take special precautions to ensure that you are able to receive and send messages during the migration process.
-Unfortunately, each of the wireless carriers will migrate your traffic from your current provider to Twilio at different times.
-Consequently, you will need to ensure that your short code application can manage this transition period by having redundant paths.
+When migrating a short code from your “old” provider to Twilio, you will need to take special precautions to prevent downtime, and ensure that you are able to send and receive messages during the migration process.
+The wireless carriers do not work in sync during short code migrations, so it's probable that you will experience multiple traffic migrations before the process has fully completed.
+Therefore, you will want to ensure that your short code application can manage this transition period by having redundant paths.

-If your short code migration configuration cannot be set up in this way, please contact us at email@example.com or contact your Account Manager to discuss how your short code should be configured.
-We want to ensure that your migration goes smoothly, without deliverability issues.
+Note: Our goal is to ensure that your migration goes smoothly, without any unnecessary sending or deliverability issues.
+If your short code migration configuration cannot be set up in this way, or if you have any other questions, please contact us at email@example.com or contact your Account Manager to discuss how your short code should be configured.

 If you would like Twilio to manage your short code lease with Neustar/CSCA, please review our short code lease transfer instructions.